-- Choosing a nursing concept: Explore a wide range of information types & sources to help you identify a nursing concept that’s not only meaningful and interesting to you, but also lends itself to an analysis of its meaning, interpretation and use in different contexts.
+- Choosing a nursing concept: Explore different information types & sources to help you identify a nursing concept that is meaningful and interesting to you, while also lending itself to an exploration of its meaning, interpretation and use in different settings and contexts.

-- Exploring definitions and variations in meaning: Use online encyclopedias, dictionaries, handbooks & guides to explore variations in what your nursing concept might mean across different disciplines, professions, practice areas, philosophies, cultures, or demographic groups.
+- Exploring definitions and variations in meaning: Use online encyclopedias, dictionaries, handbooks & guides to explore the breadth and scope of meaning for your concept across different disciplines, professions, practice areas, philosophies, cultures, or demographic groups.

 - Discovering the significance of your nursing concept: Use the library catalog and research databases to discover the significance of your chosen concept within the context of nursing, health care, or the health or well-being of specific groups of people.

-- Using diverse information sources: Explore the appearance and treatment of your theoretical nursing interests across different types of information sources, including books, scholarly & non-scholarly articles, primary research studies, reviews, and works of a more creative, narrative or literary nature.
+- Using diverse information sources: Explore how your theoretical nursing interests are represented in books, academic journals, magazines, and works of a more creative, narrative or literary nature.

-- Identifying empirical referents: Refine and limit your searches to find sources describing how the attributes of your nursing concept have been identified, validated or measured.
+- Identifying empirical referents: Refine your searches to find materials describing how the attributes of your nursing concept can be identified, validated or measured.

-- Finding materials connecting nursing theory & practice: Find and discover illustrations of nursing theory-practice relationships through articles, books and also also video materials featuring prominent nursing practitioners and theoreticians.
+- Finding materials connecting nursing theory & practice: Explore nursing theory-practice relationships through journal articles, books, and video materials--including recorded interviews with prominent nursing practitioners and theoreticians.